7 Steps to Getting Qualified Leads

 In those early startup days, most entrepreneurs will take any leads they can get their grubby little hands on.
 If you’ve ever been cornered by a founder, it’s plain as day how passionate (maybe a little annoying) they can be at the genesis of their business.
 That’s because their circle of interests is pretty small early on and they often have no choice but to dedicate lots of time to chasing any and every opportunity.

 Eventually that changes and as momentum builds, the pendulum swings past the point of being desperate for an audience.
 You begin to discover that talking to anyone and everyone isn’t the most efficient route to securing new customers.
 Every minute you waste talking to someone who will never say “yes to the dress” is just another minute you missed talking to someone else who will.

 So, rather than spread yourself and your team thin, follow these steps to attract marketing qualified leads.

-To capture quality leads, you need to understand the attributes that make them great.
+To capture qualified leads, you have to define “quality”.
+You need to understand the attributes that make them great.

 Characteristics of a high-quality lead include: